leobudima/elogii-blog/content/route-optimization-using-google-maps-does-it-work-for-last-mile-delivery.md

 +++
 When it comes to route planning and logistics, many people talk about route optimization using Google Maps, but does it actually work for last-mile delivery?

-When we use the term "route optimization," we mean solving the problem of route planning and task scheduling.
+When we use the term "route optimization," we mean efficiently solving the problem of route planning and task scheduling.

 But when we talk about route optimization software, we are talking about automation of those processes.

 In short, route optimization allows you to create the most efficient routes in seconds for the places your drivers need to reach.

 That, admittedly, sounds like something that could be achieved simply by using Google Maps.

 But, can it?